AngeleLindarteL/phpMyGestor/README.md

 # phpMyGestor
-A simple user gestion system made with PHP with what i've learned in SENA. \n
+A simple user gestion system made with PHP with what i've learned in SENA.

 Requirements:
-• XAMPP \n
+• XAMPP
-• MySQL \n
+• MySQL
 • PHP

 Warnings: